Arkmer/2-react-redux/README.md

 For following along's sake, this is where you should be.
 We're moving elements.

 Reducers 1 and 2 along with buttons 1 and 2 are pretty useless right now, but they've not yet been deleted so there they will remain.

+## State
+Slight deviation, we're going to talk about state now.
+We've been passing it into our reducers and basically just ignoring it.
+Let's take some steps here.
+Do these in reducer 1.
+1. Console log it.
+Result?
+2. Return it instead of the empty object.
+Result?
+Okay, surely you got some resuts from both those actions.
+First you got undefined, then you got a crap ton of errors!
+Okay, the errors are because the state is undefined.
+Add `= 0` to the state that is being passed into the reducer so it looks like this `const firstReducer = (state = 0, action)`, errors resolved.

+Now, inside the if function, add a new line `return state + 1;`.

+Add the same things to the second reducer except instead of adding you are subtracting.
+What do you think the result will be?

+From this small change you can see that each state is unique to the reducer!
+Additionally, we can see that the state that is passed in is the state from the previous time that state was called.
+Adding the `= 0` to the state input is ES6 for "if this is unidentified, it equals this".